 Even if your smile is healthy, we recommend you come to Bethel Dental Clinic in Accra, Ghana at least twice a year for cleanings and exams.
 This might seem often, but the mouth is fragile and sensitive to disease and decay.
 A lot of damage can happen in just six months.
 By visiting us frequently, you help yourself avoid gum disease, cavities, and eventual tooth loss, which can be the outcome of dental care neglect.

-One main thing to look for is bleeding gums.
-Bleeding gums are sometimes caused by brushing your teeth too hard, but much of the time this is a symptom of gum disease.
-Other symptoms include redness, tenderness, bad breath or a bad taste in our mouth, and loosening of the teeth.
+One main symptom to look for is bleeding gums.
+Bleeding gums are sometimes caused by brushing your teeth too hard, but most of the time, this is a symptom of gum disease.
+Other symptoms include redness, tenderness, bad breath or a bad taste in our mouth, and a gradual loosening of the teeth.
 However, sometimes there are no symptoms at all, especially in the earliest stages.
 That’s why we encourage you to come to our office twice a year for exams.
 The sooner we detect your gum disease, the better off your oral health will be.
 If we discover that you do, in fact, have gum disease, we offer periodontal therapy to treat the problem.

 While brushing twice a day – once in the morning and once in the evening – is pretty standard, optimal care involves brushing within 20 minutes of eating any food or drinking any sugary beverages.
 Of course, this isn’t always feasible.
 When you’re out and about, you can help cut down on dental decay simply by rinsing your mouth thoroughly with water after meals or snacks.

 What should I do if I have a toothache?